A conversation between Abby Martin and Peter Joseph

 In a conversation with journalist Abby Martin, Peter Joseph describes the contradictions and crises of capitalism and what he advocates to save the future of the planet from catastrophe.
 Joseph describes the disappearance of humanity—real people—at the hands of those seeking to maximize profit and power.
 If we pay attention, we can see the slow but steady dissolution of our own humanity as a result of abuses by advertising, manipulation of stock markets, and a systemic subjugation of common people.
 Ms. Martin elicits descriptions of many of the topics covered in Mr. Joseph’s most recent book The New Human Rights Movement: Reinventing the Economy to End Oppression.
-Some of the topics addressed in the video include:

 Short and not so sweet.
 Same story as last week, just a different source.
 The article speaks for itself.
 Along the way, you might want to vet Popular Resistance as an alternative source of information, activism opportunities and specifically as a follow-up story on net neutrality.